Occupation Report ยท Financial Services

 Your personalised plan

-Quantitative Analysts score 44/100 on average — but your score depends on seniority, location, and skills.
+Quantitative Analysts score 44/100 on average — but your number depends on seniority, sector, and whether Data Pipeline Construction is most of your week or a corner of it.

 Not a Quantitative Analyst?
 Check your own score.